ProjectOpenSea/SIPs/SIPS/sip-1.md

 ## Transferring SIP Ownership

 It occasionally becomes necessary to transfer ownership of SIPs to a new champion.
 In general, we'd like to retain the original author as a co-author of the transferred SIP, but that's really up to the original author.
 A good reason to transfer ownership is because the original author no longer has the time or interest in updating it or following through with the SIP process, or has fallen off the face of the 'net (i.e. is unreachable or isn't responding to email).
 A bad reason to transfer ownership is because you don't agree with the direction of the SIP.
-We try to build consensus around an SIP, but if that's not possible, you can always submit a competing SIP.
+We try to build consensus around a SIP, but if that's not possible, you can always submit a competing SIP.

-If you are interested in assuming ownership of an SIP, send a message asking to take over, addressed to both the original author and the SIP editor.
+If you are interested in assuming ownership of a SIP, send a message asking to take over, addressed to both the original author and the SIP editor.
 If the original author doesn't respond to the email in a timely manner, the SIP editor will make a unilateral decision (it's not like such decisions can't be reversed :)).

 ## SIP Editors